Dispute resolution

 Lawsuits

-CO:PLAY's litigation lawyers can conduct all civil cases in the Danish courts.
-As a starting point, all lawsuits start in the district court and, with some exceptions, can be appealed to the High Court.
-If a case can be brought before the High Court or a third instance is granted, a case can be appealed to the Supreme Court.
+CO:PLAY's litigation lawyers can handle all civil cases in the Danish courts.
+As a rule, all lawsuits start in the district court and, with a few exceptions, can be appealed to the high court.
+If a case can be brought before the High Court, or if a third instance permit is obtained, a lawsuit can be appealed to the Supreme Court.

-Cases before the High Courts and the Supreme Court require a special right to appear.
-CO:PLAY's litigation lawyers have the right to appear before both the High Court and the Supreme Court.
+Cases before the High Courts and the Supreme Court require special leave to appeal.
+CO:PLAY's litigation lawyers have leave to appeal before both the High Court and the Supreme Court.

-The litigation process itself can be both long and resource-intensive, and it is therefore crucial that the case is streamlined and processes are streamlined to avoid unnecessary resources and costs.
+The litigation process itself can be both lengthy and resource-intensive, and it is therefore crucial that the case is tailored and processes are streamlined so that unnecessary resources and costs are not incurred.

-If you want to know more about litigation, please contact Reza Ahmadian or Michael Brandt.
+If you would like to know more about litigation, please contact Niels Schou-Andreasen or Michael Brandt.

 Arbitration

-CO:PLAY's litigation lawyers have many years of experience in conducting cases before arbitration boards and arbitration institutes.
-In particular, we have experience with arbitration in IT cases and other cases involving technology, media and entertainment.
+CO:PLAY's litigation lawyers have many years of experience in conducting cases before arbitration tribunals and arbitration institutes.
+In particular, we have experience with arbitration in IT cases and other cases focusing on technology, media, and entertainment.

-Optimally, our advice starts even before a dispute arises, where we can assist in drafting clauses and risk assessments to prevent disputes from arising and protect our clients in the best possible way if this is unavoidable.
+Ideally, our advice begins before a dispute arises, where we can assist with drafting clauses and risk assessments to prevent disputes from arising and to best protect our clients if this is unavoidable.

-We advise on all elements of arbitration and it is crucial for us to tailor cases to meet our clients' financial and timing needs.
+We advise on all aspects of arbitration cases, and it is crucial for us to tailor the cases to meet our clients' financial and time requirements.

 Injunction proceedings

-CO:PLAY's litigation lawyers conduct injunction cases in the Danish courts, e.g. when rights are infringed and there is a need for a fast and effective remedy to protect these rights.
-Several of our litigators have conducted a large number of injunction cases and they have extensive experience in the strategic planning of the use of the remedy and the process.
+CO:PLAY's litigation lawyers handle injunction cases in the Danish courts, including cases where rights have been infringed and there is a need for a quick and effective legal remedy to protect those rights.
+Several of our litigation lawyers have handled a large number of injunction cases and have extensive experience in the strategic planning of the use of legal remedies and the process.

-Injunctive relief cases start in the District Court or the Maritime and Commercial Court, and can be appealed to the High Courts and in very special cases also to the Supreme Court.
+Injunctions start in the district court or the Maritime and Commercial Court and can be appealed to the high courts and, in very special cases, also to the Supreme Court.

-An injunction case must usually be followed by a civil trial, where a court must confirm that there were grounds for an injunction.
+An injunction must normally be followed up by civil proceedings, in which a court must confirm that there were grounds for issuing an injunction.

-If you want to know more about conducting injunction proceedings,please contact Reza Ahmadian or Michael Brandt.
+If you would like to know more about bringinginjunction cases, please contact Niels Schou-Andreasen or Michael Brandt.

 Meet our Dispute Resolution team